tr0pical1nternet/eleventy-base-blog/src/templates/index.md

 I often experiment with different facets of web design.
 You are welcome to take look at those on the [Projects](projects) page.

 I have recently closed the doors on my Washington, DC based design company, Sediment Press.
-More on my skills and experience can be found on the Resume page.
+More on my skills and experience can be found on the [Resume](resume) page.

 I am currently looking for a full time front end development position at a software company or creative agency in New Orleans.
 If you would like to talk I can be reached at [contact@charlesrobertson.io](mailto:contact@charlesrobertson.io).

+Dirt pony rides at dawn